ibm-watson-iot/iot-c/README.md

 # C Client Library for IBM Watson™ IoT Platform

-**This project is still under development**

 NOTE: This is a draft document - for document layout review.

 IoTP C Client SDK provides libraries to build and develop code for integrating and connecting devices, and applications to IBM Watson IoT Platform.

-## Supported Platforms
-The client libraries are tested on following platforms:
-- Linux
-- OSX
+This repository contains source code for IoTP C client libraries and samples.
+The IoTP C client comprises five shared libraries that supports asynchronous mode of operations:

+* libiotp-as-device.so - for device
+* libiotp-as-gateway.so - for gateway
+* libiotp-as-application.so - for application
+* libiotp-as-managedDevice.so - for managed device
+* libiotp-as-managedGateway.so - for managed gateway

 ## Supported Features